County money for soccer stadium could fall through unless Charlotte also contributes

 “Why are we budgeting for this when our key partner isn’t willing to endorse it?”
 Clarke said in an interview Monday.
 “This gives the city a deadline to see what they will do.”

+Marcus Smith said in a statement that the campaign for Major League Soccer would continue.

+“The campaign for MLS continues.
+We will focus on informing city leaders about the benefits of MLS, so they can reach the best decision for our community.
+We encourage MLS supporters in Charlotte to make their voices heard prior to August 2nd,” he said.

-“I wouldn’t say it hurts or helps,” Diorio said of the county commissioners’ decision to delay the vote.
+Diorio said the county commissioners’ decision to delay the vote doesn’t hurt or help.
 “We’ve always had this discussion that it would be a partnership with the city.”

 Already, Republicans Bill James, Jim Puckett and Matthew Ridenhour and Democrat Pat Cotham were against the plan.
 If Clarke or anyone else joins them, that would be a majority against using county tax dollars on Major League Soccer.